jaimanm/jaimanm/README.md

 ### Hi there 👋
+#### I'm Jaiman Munshi from Ridge High School class of 2024.
+* I'm interested in machine learning.
+* I currently intend to learn web development with HTML, Python Flask, and C++.

 <!--
 **jaimanm/jaimanm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.